 Florida Family Action is committed to strengthening marriage and family structures, protecting innocent human life and defending our religious liberties.
 One of the ways we influence culture in these areas is by engaging our elected officials in Tallahassee.
-The 2016 Florida Legislative session will convene for 60 days, beginning Tuesday, January 12, 2016 through Friday, March 11, 2016.
+The 2017 Florida Legislative session will convene for 60 days, beginning Tuesday, March 7, 2016 through Friday, May 5, 2016.

 To get action alerts related to these and other issues, sign up to get our emails here.

 Florida Family Policy Council’s Final Insider’s Report of Florida’s 2016 Legislative Session

 MAJOR STORY: Florida Family Policy Council Plays Key Role in Guiding the Florida Legislature Through Passage of Bill Defunding Planned Parenthood and any Other Abortion Provider From Use of State Tax Dollars.

 Thank you, thank you, thank you.
 We have reached the end of Florida’s 2016 Legislative Session!
 After 9 weeks of session, at 6:45 pm on Friday, the House and Senate jointly adjourned Sine Die (which means “without day”) signifying the official end of Legislative Session.
 Our own Amber Kelly worked as our chief lobbyist during this session and actively coordinated with our President John Stemberger during this time.
 Amber has prepared a brief 40 second wrap up and thank you video right after the session ended in front of the House Chambers.
 Just click on the image above to watch the video.

 STATUS: Passed House 76-40, Senate 25-15.
 Now awaiting Governor Scott’s Signature.